SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

 > Note:
-> User can configure default region specific regulatory information using `sl_wifi_region_db_config.h`
+> The user can configure the default region-specific regulatory information using `sl_wifi_region_db_config.h`.

 **Path for app.c in Keil IDE:**

-- Expand the **Application/User/Core** folder and open **app.c** file.
+- Expand the **Application/User/Core** folder and open the **app.c** file.

 **Path for app.c in Simplicity Studio IDE:**

-- app.c file will be located at **wifi_wlan_throughput_soc**
+- The app.c file will be located at **wifi_wlan_throughput_soc**.

-Configure the following parameters in `app.c` to test throughput app as per requirements
+Configure the following parameters in `app.c` to test the throughput app as per requirements.

   - Client/Server IP Settings

       ```c
       #define LISTENING_PORT     <local_port>       // Local port to use
       #define SERVER_PORT        <remote_port>      // Remote server port
       #define SERVER_IP  "192.168.0.100"    		// Remote server IP address
       #define SOCKET_ASYNC_FEATURE 1                // Type of Socket used.
 Synchronous = 0, Asynchronous = 1
       ```

   - Throughput Measurement Types

-    - The application may be configured to measure throughput using UDP, TCP or TLS packets.
+    - The application may be configured to measure throughput using UDP, TCP, or TLS packets.
 Choose the measurement type using the `THROUGHPUT_TYPE` macro.

       ```c
       #define THROUGHPUT_TYPE  TCP_TX     // Selects the throughput option